ReelikaR/ReelikaR/README.md

-- 🙋🏻 Hi, I’m @ReelikaR
+- 👋🏻!
+I’m @ReelikaR
-- 🌱 I’m currently learning the basics of coding
+- 🤓 I’m currently learning the basics of coding
-- 💞️ I’m working on becoming a Frontend Developer
+- 💻 I’m working on becoming a Front-end Developer

 <!---
 ReelikaR/ReelikaR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.